 Dr Whetham demonstrates how we can transform our suffering to discover meaning through authentic 2-way relationships and how that discovery is essential for not only our souls but our mental health.
 You’ll learn why dialogue, in neuroscience terms, is an enriched environment that stimulates neural growth and enhances our mental health.

 Just when you think it’s game over – it’s game on!

 In this second travel guide, we encourage you to move out of your comfort zone and to go deeper into mystery and meaning.

 Being creatures of comfort, most of us prefer the stable cruise liner option over the more unstable lifeboat.
 However, their vibrant orange colour screams for attention and points to real adventure; yet they are left high and dry and are rarely, if ever, used.
 Yet it would guarantee the ride of your life and promise a real journey of discovery.

 Tired of small talk?
 Try soul talk!

-Drawing on the latest neuroscience research and practice, as well as great Christian thinkers past and present, Dr Whetham puts forward a persuasive argument that the time is right to build a bridge between the mind and soul.
-In this travel guide he looks specifically at Christian spirituality and why honest and ongoing conversations with God and others is food for the mind and soul.
+Drawing on great Christian thinkers past and present, Dr Whetham puts forward a persuasive argument that the time is right to build a bridge between the mind and soul.
+In this travel guide, he looks specifically at Christian spirituality and why honest and ongoing conversations with God and others is food for the mind and soul.